Columbus Limestone

-The Columbus Limestone is a mapped bedrock unit consisting primarily of fossiliferous limestone, and it occurs in Ohio, Pennsylvania, and Virginia in the United States, and in Ontario, Canada.
+The Columbus Limestone is a mapped bedrock unit consisting primarily of fossiliferous limestone.
+It occurs in Ohio, Pennsylvania, and Virginia in the United States, and in Ontario, Canada.

 Description

 Depositional environment

 The depositional environment was most likely shallow marine.

 Stratigraphy

 The Columbus conformably overlies the Lucas Dolomite in northeastern Ohio, and unconformably overlies other dolomite elsewhere.
 It unconformably underlies the Ohio Shale in northwestern Ohio and the Delaware Limestone in eastern Ohio.

 Its members include: Bellepoint, Marblehead, Tioga Ash Bed, Venice, Delhi, Klondike, and East Liberty.